 Graduate Assistantship in Counselor Education

-The Counselor Education Department graduate assistant is responsible for assisting the Department Chairperson with research and report-writing activities vital to the ongoing accreditation of our three graduate programs, assists the Director of the Counseling Services Clinic in overseeing the professional operations of the clinic, and provides professional representation of the departmental policies and procedures to prospective and current students, site supervisors, employers, and the campus and general public.
-This position provides a full tuition scholarship (in-state rate) and a stipend of $5,320 for the 2013-2014 academic year.
+The Counselor Education Department graduate assistant is responsible for assisting the Department Chairperson and CACREP Liaison with data collection, analysis, and report-writing activities vital to the ongoing accreditation of our three graduate programs, assists the Director of the Ward Hall Counseling Clinic in overseeing the professional operations of the clinic, and provides professional representation of the departmental policies and procedures to prospective and current students, site supervisors, employers, and the campus and general public.
+This position provides a full tuition scholarship (in-state rate) and a stipend for the 2014-2015 academic year.
 The graduate assistant is expected to work 20 hours a week during the semester, for a total of 600 hours during the academic year.